 The skills and confidence to lead in this sector

 You will develop writing skills for publication and undertake critical reflection of your own practice and development to adequately prepare you for leadership roles in the health and community services field.

-To gain the Graduate Certificate in Health and Human Services you must complete 50 points comprising of:
+To gain the Graduate Certificate in Health and Human Services you must complete 50 points comprising of four elective subjects.

 The estimated hours required for each subject is between 15 -19 hours per week, but this varies for each student and depends on your task management and planning, familiarity with the material, reading style and speed.

 You can also study single subjects to contribute to your professional development.
 For more information, please contact Student Support.

 View some sample course plans to help you select subjects that will meet the requirements for this certificate.